FredericRP/Standard-Assets/Plugins/Singleton/README.md

 # Singleton

-A singleton is a development pattern that prevents having multiple instances of the same component i a scene.
+A singleton is a development pattern that prevents having multiple instances of the same component in a scene.
 It allows also any script to access this one wihout requiring a manual link between the two.

 ## Description